lvm/lvm.github.io/index.md

 layout: default
 ---

-i'm a ~~human-cyborg relations~~ software developer currently living in buenos aires, argentina.
+i'm a software developer currently living in buenos aires, argentina.
 i enjoy *code golfing*, learning about esoteric languages, coding music and that sort of **creative programming**.

 ## Current projects